Your future Black Friday shopping spree may be in AR or VR

 The app could someday let you simply wave your phone in a junk drawer to find out if something gathering dust is worth selling online.

-Two new AR platforms for mobile phones, ARKit on Apple's iOS and ARCore on Google's Android, were introduced this year and should significantly grow the number of AR apps and features available on phones.
+Two new AR platforms for mobile phones, ARKit on Apple's iOS and ARCore on Google's Android, should enable significant growth in the number of AR apps and features.
 ARKit launched with iOS 11 in September, while ARCore isn't yet publicly available.

-There are now a bunch of AR features available for shopping furniture and home decor using Apple's ARKIt, with the list of retailers jumping onboard including Ikea, Wayfair, Amazon, Lowe's and Houzz.
+There are now a bunch of AR features available for shopping for furniture and home decor using Apple's ARKIt, with the list of retailers jumping on board including Ikea, Wayfair, Amazon, Lowe's and Houzz.

 "Hopefully you have less buyer's remorse and surprises that this literally doesn't fit in my room," Wayfair spokesman John Costello said.